Learning quantum many-body systems from a few copies: Maximum entropy principle for quantum Gibbs states

 Now, suppose that we did not stop before $T$ iterations.
-It follows from a telescopic sum and Proposition~\ref{prop:approx_grad} that:
+It follows from a telescopic sum argument and Proposition~\ref{prop:approx_grad} that:

 since $\|e'(\mu_t)-e(\lambda)\|\ge (4c+1)\delta_\mu$ at all iterations because we did not halt.
 As the relative entropy is positive, it follows that $T=\cO(\beta^{-2}U c^{-1}n\log(d)\delta_\mu^{-2})$ before the stopping criterium is met.
-The recovery guarantee whenever the stopping criterium is met follows from Proposition~\ref{prop:recoveryguarantee} and the bound (\ref{thebound}). \end{proof} Since we proved in Proposition \ref{upperconstant} that $U=\cO(\beta^2m)$, it follows that the number of iterations is $\cO(nm)$.
+The recovery guarantee whenever the stopping criterium is met follows from Proposition~\ref{prop:recoveryguarantee}, the Cauchy-Schwarz inequality and the equivalence of norms $\|\lambda-\mu\|_{\ell_2}\le \sqrt{m}\|\lambda-\mu\|_{\ell_\infty}\le 2 \sqrt{m}$. \end{proof} Since we proved in Proposition \ref{upperconstant} that $U=\cO(\beta^2m)$, it follows that the number of iterations is $\cO(nm)$.
 Thus, we see that having a lower bound on the Hessian is not necessary to ensure convergence, but it can speed it up exponentially: \begin{prop}[Exponential convergence of gradient descent with approximate gradients] In the same setting as Proposition~\ref{prop:approx_grad} we have:

-In particular, gradient descent with approximate gradient computations starting at $\mu_0=0$ converges after $\cO\lb\frac{U}{L}\log(m\epsilon^{-1})\rb$ iterations to $\mu$ such that $f(\mu)-f(\lambda)\leq \epsilon$. \end{prop} \begin{proof} For any strongly convex function $f$ and points $\mu,\xi\in C$ we have that:
+In particular, gradient descent with approximate gradient computations starting at $\mu_0=0$ converges after $\cO\lb\frac{U}{L}\log(n\epsilon^{-1})\rb$ iterations to $\mu$ such that $f(\mu)-f(\lambda)\leq \epsilon$. \end{prop} \begin{proof} For any strongly convex function $f$ and points $\mu,\xi\in C$ we have that:

-As explained in~\cite[chapter 9]{boyd2004convex}, the R.H.S. of the equation above is a convex quadratic function of $\xi$ for $\mu$ fixed.
-One can then easily show that its minimum is achieved at $\tilde{\xi}=\mu-\frac{1}{m}\nabla f(\mu)$.
+As explained in~\cite[Chapter 9]{boyd2004convex}, the R.H.S. of the equation above is a convex quadratic function of $\xi$ for $\mu$ fixed.
+One can then easily show that its minimum is achieved at $\tilde{\xi}=\mu-\frac{1}{L}\nabla f(\mu)$.
 From this we obtain:

 where the last identity follows from Eq.~\eqref{firstderive}.
-By subtracting $f(\lambda)$ from both sides of the inequality Eq.~\eqref{equ:convergenceentropy} of Proposition~\ref{prop:approx_grad} and rearranging the terms we have that:
+By subtracting $f(\lambda)$ from both sides of the inequality~\eqref{equ:convergenceentropy} in Proposition~\ref{prop:approx_grad} and rearranging the terms we have that: